 - Midnight Sky

 Midnight sky was added to the bottom board using a thin paint layer application.
-This is attempted by cutting an old brush creating short bristles.
+This was done by cutting an old brush to offer short bristles.
 Cover the entire board with just one coat and let it dry.

 The purpose of this technique is to add color but still get that touch of wood grain shining through.
 It’s a winner tip and really adds natural beauty to any wood-base craft project.